jonathanyip/simple-express-react-webpack-typescript/README.md

 - It uses `docker-compose` to start 2 services, `frontend` and `apiserver`.
 - The `frontend` service is a nginx server that serves the static files in react, and then reverse proxies all other requests to `apiserver`.
-- The `apiserver` service runs node and the api service code in `src/server/app.js`
+- The `apiserver` service runs node and the api service code from `./build/prod/api/app.js`

 ## Other Notes